Table of Contents

 On Sellfy, you can sell all kinds of artworks, from illustrations, logo designs, icon packs, character designs, along with various other types of graphics and templates.

-Your opportunities aren’t limited to visual arts—you can also sell music online, offer ebooks, knitting patterns, etc. The best part?
+Also, your opportunities aren’t limited to just visual arts—you can also sell music online, offer ebooks, knitting patterns, etc. The best part?
 Putting a product on sale takes no more than 5 minutes.

 4. Applying for grants and competitions

-Many international programs, local communities or non-profit organizations offer grants for artists.
+Many international programs, local communities, or non-profit organizations offer grants for artists.
 The aim of these is either to support young artists, promote culture or address a particular problem.
 Other times local institutions need actual pieces of art to decorate new buildings or give a nice touch to an event.

 How to apply to these programs?

 Try a simple online search like “grants for artists” or “artist contests”.
-To narrow the search down, you can add your specific country, state or city.
+To narrow the search down, you can add your specific country, state, or city.
 You will probably find at least several contests or programs that you are eligible to enter and win cash or other prizes, and the chance to show your work.

-Also, be sure to follow the news on social media and your artistic or professional circles, like the university, artist association or NGO.
+Also, be sure to follow the news on social media and your artistic or professional circles, like the university, artist association, or NGO.

 5. Earning passive income by selling wall art

-Painters, illustrators, designers, graphic artists and even sculptors can earn money by selling high-quality prints or copies of their work.
+Painters, illustrators, designers, graphic artists, and even sculptors can earn money by selling high-quality prints or copies of their work.

 There are two ways how you can turn your art into high-quality posters:

 - Digitize your artwork with the help of professional photography or scanning